 - Add onion and apples to beans.
 Stir well.
 Sprinkle brown sugar over the top.
 Bake 45-60 minutes or until sauce has thickened.

 - Make two or three diagonal slices on top of the franks.
 Take care not to cut them all the way through.
 Place franks on top of bubbling beans and bake another 10-15 minutes or until franks have puffed and browned.
 Serve hot.
-Veggie franks will take less time to puff and brown.
+Veggie franks will only take about 15 minutes to puff and brown.